 Looking around the street, he realised that the people he could see were dressed in the fashions from the 1940’s but strangely a young woman in her 20’s walked past him with a popular brand name handbag.
 This reassured him that he was partially in 1996; he smiled at the girl as she walked past and entered ‘Cripps’.

 As he followed her into the store, the interior of the building changed in a flash to that of Dillon’s Bookshop in 1996.
 Frank questioned the young woman who had entered with him into ‘Cripps’, she confirmed that she too thought the shop was a clothes shop rather than a bookshop.

 It was recently proven that ‘Cripps’ and ‘Caplan’s’ were actual businesses based in Liverpool during the 1950’s, whether they were based in the locations specified in the story has not been confirmed.

-Frank’s sighting offers numerous questions, if indeed it is true.
-Did the box van driver see Frank as a ghost something wearing strange clothing while standing in the middle of the street?
-Did other shopper’s see him acting ‘strange’ outside the ‘Cripps’ store in the 1950’s?
+Frank’s experience offers numerous questions if indeed it is true.
+Did the box van driver see Frank as a ghost wearing strange clothing while standing in the middle of the street?
+Did other shoppers see him acting ‘strange’ outside the ‘Cripps’ store in the 1950s?
 If he did appear, we have no record of anybody reporting such a sighting, which is a shame considering the implications if there were witnesses.

 As Joan Forman indicates, like most paranormal experiences there seems to be a trigger that initiates the experience as a whole.
 I am surprised that these ‘triggers’ have not been further investigated, especially when one looks at the links between the experiencers of migraines or users of hallucinatory drugs – there seems to be a general pattern that launches the witness into a seemingly alternative world.